Apply to hold an event on our land

 - We will grant final approval to your event – this is your event signed off with no requirement for further documents.

-Please use the below form to apply to hold your event on Plymouth Hoe.
-If you wish to hold an event in a different location, please use the contact details under the header ‘Locations’.
+Please use the below form to apply to hold your event on Plymouth Hoe, Central Park or Other Green Space.
+If you wish to hold an event in a different location, please use the contact details under Locations.

 You will need to create an account before submitting your expression of interest, unless you have submitted an event previously on this form and so you can log in with those details.